mauriero/openeo-cloud/README.md

 </p>

 # Install Instructions
 This software can be installed onto a Raspberry OS Lite install.
-We recommend that you keep your original EO SD card safe and separate, so that you can revert easily, should things don't work out for you.
+We recommend that you keep your original EO SD card safe and separate, so that you can revert easily, should things not work out for you.

 1. Obtain a 8GB (or larger) micro SD card